chamk21/Crenshaw-JobFit/README.md

 # Crenshaw-JobFit
-Manual assessment type application written for CITS3403 project 2 2020.
+Manual assessment type application written for CITS3403 project 2, 2020.
-This is a flask app mimicks online psychometric testing websites.
+This is a flask app that mimicks online psychometric testing websites.
 The app can be used by clients to assess whether a candidate is worthy of progressing in their application for a job or just general testing of individuals.
 Users will be given tasks that they need to do complete.
 That data will get stored in a database and admin can assess that data.
 According to the data, they can give custom feedback to the user regarding their testing.

 ## Supported Features